Earthsong Explorers

 We can’t wait to welcome you—whether for a full school year or a summer full of fun!

-Currently, we welcome children ages 4-12.
-We hope to expand to include todders and teens in the future.
+Currently, we welcome children ages 0-12.
+We hope to expand to include teens in the future.

 Yes, we believe children benefit from being in nature year-round and learn resilience and adaptability through varied weather experiences.
 We ask that parents dress their children appropriately and pack a change of clothes in case of water play, mud, rain, or snow.